jasonearly/jasonearly.github.io/_posts/2020-01-04-design-critique-guidelines.md

 title: "Design Critique Guidelines"
 date: 2020-01-04
 categories: archive product design process
-brief: "Design critique is something I care deeply about and believe is one of the main keys to growing a healthy design team."
+excerpt: "Design critique is something I care deeply about and believe is one of the main keys to growing a healthy design team."
 ---

 Design critique is something I care deeply about and believe is one of the main keys to growing a healthy design team.
 So here are my guidelines for effective design critique in the hope that properly structured critique is included in more professional design processes.